What a DEXA Scan Tells You That Nothing Else Can

 • You're working with a coach or nutritionist.
 Real data replaces guesswork.
 Your trainer can adjust your program based on where you're actually gaining or losing.

 • You want a health baseline.
-Visceral fat and lean mass are two of the strongest predictors of long-term health.
+Visceral fat, lean mass, and bone density are three of the strongest predictors of long-term health.
 Knowing your numbers now gives you something to track against.

 • You've had a major weight change.
 After significant weight loss or gain, DEXA tells you what changed -- whether you lost fat, muscle, or both.